AbiralShakya/AbiralShakya/README.md

 - 👋 Hi, I’m Abiral Shakya
-- 👀 I’m interested in Physics, Data Science, Algorithms, Computer Vision, IoT
-- 🌱 I’m currently learning Physics, Algorithms, AI, IoT
-- Knowledge of Python and C++
+- Knowledge of Python, C++, Java, JavaScript

 <!---
 AbiralShakya/AbiralShakya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.